-To the Board of Managers and Members of Kohlberg Capital, LLC New York, NY
+The Board of Directors and Stockholders of Kohlberg Capital Corporation New York, NY:

-We have audited the accompanying statement of assets, liabilities and member's capital of Kohlberg Capital, LLC as of August 17, 2006, and the related statements of operations, cash flows and statement of members' capital for the period August 8, 2006 (inception date) to August 17, 2006.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying balance sheet of Kohlberg Capital Corporation (the "Company") as of December 31, 2006 and the related statements of operations, changes in net assets, cash flows and the financial highlights for the period December 11, 2006 (commencement of operations) through December 31, 2006.
+These financial statements and financial highlights are the responsibility of the Company's management.
+Our responsibility is to express an opinion on the financial statements and financial highlights based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+Our procedures included confirmation of securities owned as December 31, 2006, by correspondence with the custodian and brokers; where replies were not received from brokers, we performed other auditing procedures.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, such financial statements present fairly, in all material respects, the financial position of Kohlberg Capital, LLC as of August 17, 2006, the results of its operations, its cash flows and the changes in members' capital for the period August 8, 2006 (inception date) to August 17, 2006, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of Kohlberg Capital Corporation as of December 31, 2006, and the results of its operations, the changes in its net assets, its cash flows and the financial highlights for the period December 11, 2006 (commencement of operations) through December 31, 2006 in conformity with accounting principles generally accepted in the United States of America.